rocky-linux/documentation/docs/guides/containers/rancher_and_kubernetes.md

 And the easiest way to apply that changes is to reboot the server: `sudo reboot`.

-Once rebooted, you can ensure the modules are loaded thanks to the `lsmod | grep <module_name>` command.
+Once rebooted, you can ensure proper loading of the modules thanks to the `lsmod | grep <module_name>` command.

-We now have a system ready to receive the rancher container:
+We now have a system ready to receive the Rancher container:

 ```bash
 docker pull rancher/rancher:latest